YarikTH/ureact/README.md

 ureact::value<int> b = ctx.make_value(1);
 ureact::value<int> c = ctx.make_value(2);

-// Declaring reactive signal using overloaded operator
+// Declaring reactive function using overloaded operator
-// Its value will be updated each time its dependencies are changed ureact::signal<int> a = b + c;
+// Its value will be updated each time its dependencies are changed ureact::function<int> a = b + c;

 std::cout << "a (init): " << a.value() << "\n"; // 3